Is Your Company Eligible to File AFS in iXBRL format with the CIPC?

 - Companies with an explicit MOI (Memoranda of Incorporation) stating to audit or voluntarily audit their AFS.

 - Companies whose PI (Public Interest) score is 350 or more.

-- Companies and corporations that hold assets in a fiduciary capacity for persons who are not related to them, and the aggregated value of such assets exceed R5 million at any time during the financial year.
+- Companies and corporations that hold assets in a fiduciary capacity for persons unrelated to them, and the aggregated value of such assets exceed R5 million at any time during the financial year.

-Furthermore, companies that voluntarily audit their AFS based on a shareholder’s resolution or board decision are also required to file in the iXBRL format.
+Furthermore, companies that voluntarily audit their AFS based on a shareholder’s resolution or board decision must file in the iXBRL format.

-If your company falls in the aforementioned categories but doesn’t submit the AFS in the iXBRL format within the stipulated time, the CIPC assumes that the company is closed or inactive.
-Consequently, CIPC will initiate the deregistration process due to which your company’s name will be eradicated from the database.
+Suppose your company falls in the aforementioned categories but doesn’t submit the AFS in the iXBRL format within the stipulated time.
+In that case, the CIPC assumes that the company is closed or inactive.
+Consequently, CIPC will initiate the deregistration process, which will eradicate your company’s name from the database.
 The legal effect of the deregistration is that the said company will cease to exist.

 Does Your Company Fall Under Any of the Above-mentioned Categories?